Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/05-results.typ

 All node pairs share the virtualization overhead inherent to VM networking.
 Differences among `node_master`, `node_node`, and `master_node` pairs might arise mainly from the master node’s role in hostname/IP management, which can optimize routing and reduce latency/bandwidth penalties for communications involving the master.

+#warningbox()[
+  *Warning:* Be very careful when performing tests like this.
+If you run `iperf` to test the master node from another node, it might resolve to `localhost` instead of the actual remote address.
+This can result in artificially high performance measurements that are not realistic.
+]

+#infobox()[
+  The issue happens because the hostname _(e.g., "master")_ resolves to a loopback IP (127.0.x.x) inside the VM.
+As a result, iperf3 sends traffic over the VM’s loopback interface instead of the real virtual network interface.
+This causes the test to measure in-memory data copying rather than actual network throughput, leading to unrealistically high speeds.
+To fix this, use the VM’s real IP address and ensure the hostname resolves correctly, or explicitly bind iperf3 to the proper interface.
+  So instead of using master (the hostname) use the actaul IP address of the master node to test performances from a worker node.
+]